 What are Cold Emails?

-Cold email for job inquiries reach the inboxes.
+Cold emails for job inquiries reach the inboxes.
 This is where most employers/executives spend most of their time.
-As compared with calls, messages or other similar means of communication, emails are more likely to be seen, engaged with or replied to.
+And as compared to calls, messages, or other similar methods of communication, emails are more likely to get attention.

-Cold email for job inquiries offer a good blend of being personal yet non-intrusive.
-They are personal in the sense that they fall under the category of one on one reaching out, and non-intrusive as compared to cold calls that are much more of an obtrusion.
+Job inquiry emails offer a good blend of being personal yet non-intrusive.
+They are personal in the sense that they fall under the category of one on one reaching out, and are non-intrusive as compared to cold calls which are much more of an obtrusion.

 They are scalable.
-This means that they can be sent to multiple people at one time.
-This can come in handy when you’re trying to get word out to multiple employers.
+Meaning, you can send an email to multiple people at the same time.
+This is one of the convenient solutions when you’re trying to get the word out to multiple employers.

-Moreover, they can be automated and tracked.
-This can allow you to definitively know who you email has reached successfully.
+Moreover, you can easily automate emails and track progress.
+This allows you to definitively know whom your email has reached successfully.

-Additionally, cold email for job inquiries are convenient both for the sender and the receiver.
+Additionally, cold emails for job inquiries are convenient for both sender and the receiver.

 How to Write a Cold Email Job Inquiry for a Job

-Start off by introducing yourself in your cold email for job inquiry.
-Be concise and tell the reader exactly who you are, where you got their information from, why you are contacting them and what you expect from them.
-Since you are writing the cold email for job inquiry, be sure to include your qualifications, previous work experiences and your current work interests.
+Start off by introducing yourself in your cold email for job inquiries.
+Be concise and tell the reader exactly who you are, where you got their information from, why you are contacting them, and what you expect from them.
+Since you are writing the cold email for a job inquiry, be sure to include your qualifications, previous work experiences, and your current work interests.

 You can go a step ahead and add a personal touch to the email by garnering information on the reader’s achievements or the company’s background.
 It doesn’t hurt to show that you’ve done your homework by adding how you are a fan of some of the work that the reader has done and why you would like to work with/for them.
 Help yourself stand out by including what exactly about the company piqued your interest and how you would be an asset.

 Another point to keep in mind is that your cold email should always include a CTA (call to action).
-The request that you make by asking the reader to engage with the CTA should, by courtesy of first-time contact, be a small request.
+The request that you make by asking the reader to engage with the CTA should be courtesy of first-time contact.
+For that, write a small request.
 This could be an interview offer or simply a response to your mail.

-Be concise, succinct, direct and to the point in your cold email for job inquiries.
-Since you are initiating contact for the first time with someone who hasn’t had any prior meetings with you, chances are they will have less patience to go over larger pieces of information from you, so be sure to get to the point quick.
+Be concise, straightforward, and to the point in your cold email for job inquiries.
+Since you are initiating contact for the first time with someone who hasn’t had any prior meetings with you, chances are higher that they will have less patience to go over more significant pieces of information from you, so be sure to get to the point quickly.

-The tone of the cold email for job should be kept professional and formal.
-Even though a cold email by definition might be an unsolicited email, there is a formal touch laden template that should be followed when following this path.
+The tone of the cold email for the job should be kept professional and formal.
+Even though a cold email by definition might be an unsolicited email, there is a formal touch-laden template that should be followed when pursuing this method.

-This cold email for job template acts as a basic introduction of oneself to a company.
-You can follow this template when you wish to send a cold email for job inquiry to an executive of a company wherein you wish to acquire a job opening.
+This job inquiry email template acts as a basic introduction of oneself to a company.
+You can follow this template when you wish to send a cold email to an executive of a company where you wish to acquire a job opening.